osmlab/atlas-checks/docs/checks/mixedCaseNameCheck.md

 * Mixed case units of measurement that are valid after a number:
     * kV

-These configurables allow this check to be adapted to test different languages.
+The above configurables allow this check to be adapted to test different languages.
+The check should only test names in languages it is configured to handle.
 OSM uses the `name` tag for the name in a locations primary language, and `name:[ISOcode]` for other languages.
 This check uses two configurable to control what languages are checked.

 The first is a list of ISO codes for countries that should have there `name` tag checked.
+The official language(s) of the countries in this list should be (a) language(s) that the check is configured to handle.
 It has default values of:

 * AIA, ATG, AUS, BHS, BRB, BLZ, BMU, BWA, VGB, CMR, CAN, CYM, DMA, FJI, GMB, GHA, GIB, GRD, GUY, IRL, JAM, KEN, LSO, MWI, MLT, MUS, MSR, NAM, NZL, NGA, PNG, SYC, SLE, SGP, SLB, ZAF, SWZ, TZA, TON, TTO, TCA, UGA, GBR, USA, VUT, ZMB, ZWE

 The second is a list of `name:[ISOcode]` tags to check.
+These should be for the languages the check is configured to handle.
  Default values are:

 * name:en

-A final configurable is a list of characters that names are split by to for words.
+A final configurable is a list of characters that names are split by, to form words.
 Its default values are:

 * SPACE, \-, /, &, @, –